Credit Freezes, Equilibrium Multiplicity, and Optimal Bailouts in Financial Networks: Some Prominent Network Structures

 The optimal bailout policy is described as follows.
 Pick the bank on $c_1$ that is the cheapest to bailout:

-This then ensures that all banks in that cycle are solvent, and can also lead to further solvencies as the banks on that cycle may owe debts to banks outside of that cycle.
+This then ensures that all banks on that cycle are solvent, and can also lead to further solvencies as the banks on that cycle may owe debts to banks outside of that cycle.
 Let $S_1$ denote the set of banks that are made solvent if all banks on $c_1$ are solvent (which is the same regardless of which bank on $c_1$ is bailed out).
 If this includes banks on any other cycles, then that cycle will be fully solvent as well.
 Consider the smallest $k$ such that $c_k\cap S_1=\emptyset$.
 Accounting for all the payments that have come in from $S_1$, find the cheapest bank to bailout on $c_k$:

-This induces solvency on $c_k$ and additional banks, letting $S_2$ denote the set of banks made solvent by this bailout and its cascade.
+As before, let $S_2$ denote the set of banks made solvent by this bailout and its cascade.
 Iteratively, after $h$ such steps, one finds the lowest indexed insolvent cycle $k_h$ and finds the cheapest bank on that cycle to bailout:

 After at most $K$ steps the full network will be solvent.

 \begin{proposition} Suppose that each bank lies on at most one cycle.
 Then, the optimal bailout policy consists of bailing out the bank closest to solvency on each simple cycle, accounting for bailouts of previous cycles, as described above. \end{proposition}